 - the gross earnings

 - the pay period

 The first step is checking that these are the same in both systems.
 You can usually work out the cause of any differences in PAYE by comparing the information entered.
-The most common reason for tax calculation variations that we see in support requests is differences in pay period - comparing the tax on the same earnings but where one is, say, a weekly pay and the other fortnightly.
+The most common reason for tax calculation variations that we see in support requests is differences in pay period - comparing the tax on the same earnings but for different pay frequencies, e.g. weekly vs fortnightly.

 There may also be additional one-off elements in a pay which affect the PAYE calculation, particularly bonus payments, extra pays or final pays.

 Extra pays, (including back pays), some Bonus payments, and final pays require the employee's pay history to calculate the tax.
 IRD's PAYE calculator does not have this information available, so usually can't be relied upon to correctly calculate the PAYE in these cases.

 Rounding and accuracy - a common question for Withholding Tax.